 - Have a job title that would fall under an in-field classification used by the Bureau of Labor Statistics SOC codes.

-Tech Elevator, Software Guild and Eleven Fifty placed 70% of their graduates in jobs within their target field 3 months post-graduation.
+Tech Elevator, Software Guild, and Eleven Fifty placed 70% of their graduates in jobs within their target field 3 months post-graduation.
 This number rose to 80% by the 6-month mark.
-Turing, Launch Academy and Thinkful were also in the top half, placing 50-60% of their graduates in a full-time job within their target field 3 months post-graduation.
-Meanwhile, Hack Reactor’s various branches (NYC, SF, Austin, LA and remote) placed about a third of their graduates within their target field at the 3-month mark and 45-75% of them within their target field by the 6-month mark.
+Turing, Launch Academy, and Thinkful were also in the top half, placing 50-60% of their graduates in a full-time job within their target field 3 months post-graduation.
+Meanwhile, Hack Reactor’s various branches (NYC, SF, Austin, LA, and remote) placed about a third of their graduates within their target field at the 3-month mark and 45-75% of them within their target field by the 6-month mark.

 There is no data provided on the remaining graduates, but software engineers and related titles (like those acquired through these programs) face a low unemployment rate (3.6%), comparable to that of lawyers and accountants.

 It’s safe to say that even if you don’t place within your target field within 180 days, the chances are good that you will find a job in the field after expanding your portfolio or doing some freelance work.
-Tech industry leaders want to see that your interest in coding continues outside of the formal bootcamp training, so make sure to continue building your portfolio even while you are on the job market.
+Tech industry leaders want to see that your interest in coding continues outside of the formal Bootcamp training, so make sure to continue building your portfolio even while you are on the job market.

 Your job title will likely match your training

-Graduates of coding bootcamps go on to assume positions as Software Engineers, Web Developers, UX Designers, Analysts, and Developers (front-end, back-end or full-stack).
+Graduates of coding bootcamps go on to assume positions as Software Engineers, Web Developers, UX Designers, Analysts, and Developers (front-end, back-end, or full-stack).
 CIRR-participating bootcamps report on the most frequent job titles their graduates assume every six months.

 These starting titles often serve as a stepping stone into more senior positions, so it’s a good idea to take a look at these numbers for the bootcamps you may be considering.
 You’ll want to make sure the placement numbers align with your long-term career vision.
-For example, CodeSmith NYC’s breakdown: 73.1% Software Engineers, 7.7% Front-End Engineer, 3.8% Software Developer, 3.8% UX/UI Designer, 3.8% Full-Stack Engineer.
+For example, CodeSmith NYC’s breakdown: 73.1% Software Engineers, 7.7% Front-End Engineers, 3.8% Software Developer, 3.8% UX/UI Designer, 3.8% Full-Stack Engineer.

 Meanwhile, Tech Elevator’s Cincinnati branch (a full-stack web development academy) placed most (65.2%) of its graduates in Software Developer positions; other positions included Q/A Tester (17.4%), Web Developer (13.0%) and Computer Programmer (4.3%).